Sumit1902/VogueVista/README.md

 # Vogue Vista

 Welcome to my Ecommerce Website project!
 This project is a simple yet powerful demonstration of an online shopping platform built using HTML, CSS, and JavaScript.
+(This design is not mine, I just implemented the design in HTML, CSS, and JavaScript)

 ## Features